jluo3364/jluo3364/README.md

 ## 🎯 Featured Project: Topic Modeling for Clorox
 **What We Did**: Developed topic modeling modules to extract key themes from online customer reviews.
 Created improved alternatives to an existing solution that produced excessive topics (100-300) for each product subcategory.

+**My Accomplishments**: Implemented and refined two models: Latent Semantic Analysis (LSA) and BERTopic (with k-means clustering)
+- Achieved comparable topic quality to the original BERTopic implementation using LSA, a lightweight, efficient topic modeling algorithm
+- Developed topic evaluation method using sentence transformers and similarity score

 **Tools**: Python, Gensim (LDA2Vec), scikit-learn (LSA), Top2Vec, BERTopic, Groq (to use Llama3), HuggingFace sentence-transformers

 **Result**: Models generate 10-20 representative topics per product subcategory, enabling marketing and R&D teams to focus on critical customer feedback.
 Reduced topic modeling costs by using Llama3 instead of OpenAI.